jaymantuhac/EPIDEM-275-Final-Project-PUBLIC/README.md

 The primary scientific question of interest for this project is the following: Given 23andMe data from Harvard University's Personal Genome Project (PGP) database, a publicly available database of voluntarily submitted genomes, what diseases/traits are individuals be at most risk for?

+Please note that due to the sensitive nature of this project due to the use of individual-level data, some code has been censored to protect the identities of the subjects that I have selected.

 ## Project Acknowledgements
 - Code for this project was adapted from the following source: https://rpubs.com/cursingwords/Raw-Data-23-and-Me-Analysis-Part-1